 Why Live in Lincoln Park

-Lincoln Park in Kenosha offers a blend of residential charm and city convenience, located just a mile west of downtown.
-The neighborhood features a variety of single-family homes, many over a century old, with unique architectural designs including bungalows, Cape Cods, and Dutch Colonials.
+Lincoln Park blends residential charm and city convenience, and is located a mile west of downtown Kenosha.
+The neighborhood features a variety of bungalows, Cape Cods, and Dutch Colonials, many over a century old.
 While some homes may require refurbishment, they are reasonably priced compared to surrounding areas.
-Lincoln Park itself is a 42-acre community hub with recreational amenities such as tennis courts, basketball courts, walking trails, and an 18-hole disc golf course.
-The Warren Tyler Memorial Flower Garden is a popular spot for weddings.
-Streeter Park provides a small playground for children.
-While the neighborhood lacks an abundance of dining and retail options, residents can easily access downtown Kenosha's offerings, including Chens Bistro and the iconic Frank’s Diner.
-For groceries, Festival Foods is 2 miles southwest, and department stores like Kohl’s and Walmart are 4 miles west on Highway 31.
-The area hosts several events, including the Lincoln Park Live! concert series and various festivals at nearby HarborPark.
+Lincoln Park is also the name of the neighborhood's 42-acre green space with tennis and basketball courts, walking trails, and an 18-hole disc golf course, and Streeter Park offers a small playground.
+The nearby Warren Tyler Memorial Flower Garden is a popular venue for weddings.
+While the neighborhood doesn't have many dining and retail options, residents can easily access downtown Kenosha's offerings, including Chens Bistro and the iconic Frank’s Diner.
+Festival Foods is 2 miles southwest for groceries, and department stores like Kohl’s and Walmart are 4 miles west on Highway 31.
+The area is home to several annual events, including the Lincoln Park Live! concert series and various festivals at nearby HarborPark.
 The Kenosha Unified School District serves the area, with schools like Grewenow Elementary, Lincoln Middle School, and Tremper High School.
 Commuters benefit from proximity to Interstate 94/41, 7 miles away, and the METRA Commuter Rail Station in downtown Kenosha, providing access to Milwaukee and Chicago.

 Frequently Asked Questions